Four Tips for a Lawsuit-Free Holiday Party (Where No One Gets Fired)

-With the Delta and Omicron coronavirus variants on the rise, many companies are reconsidering having a holiday office party—from Wall Street to Big Law.
-On the other hand, it's been a challenging year for many people, and rewarding employees for sticking it out may be appealing for many businesses.
+It's been a challenging year for many people, and rewarding employees for sticking it out may be appealing to many businesses.
 In addition, with the Great Resignation still in full swing, having a positive work culture can be a good way of retaining talent.

 So, how much fun can you have at an office holiday party?
 What can you do?
 The question isn't rhetorical.
 While office parties can be a way to relax, get to know each other better, and interact with coworkers outside of an office setting, they can also cause nightmares for human resources professionals and business leaders.